artilate/dotfiles/README.md

 .zshrc and .xinitrc are not installed via the install script.
 Simply put these two files in your home directory.

-The color scheme for my configs are based around "catppuccin".
-Check out there [github](https://github.com/catppuccin/catppuccin)
+The color scheme for my (most) configs are based around "rose pine".
+Check out there [github](https://github.com/rose-pine/rose-pine-theme).
+Older versions of my config are based around catppuccin theme, but I decided to switch to rose pine.

 Fonts to install:
 "ttf-feather"